apple/swift-async-algorithms/Guides/Compacted.md

 ## Introduction

 Just as it is common for `Sequence` types that contain optional values to need to `.compactMap { $0 }`, `AsyncSequence` types have the same use cases.
 This common task means that the type must employ a closure to test the optional value.
-A more effecient way can be done.
-Both for execution performance as well as API effeciency of typing.
+A more efficient way can be done.
+Both for execution performance as well as API efficiency of typing.

 ## Proposed Solution